marip8/reach_roscon_2023/2_pick_and_place_reach_study/README.md

 # Pick and Place Reach Study

 ## Problem Statement
-Evaluate reachability of a pick and place system where a robot must pick a collection of random objects from a bin of specifiable dimensions and location and place them onto a conveyor belt
+Evaluate reachability of a pick and place system where a robot must pick a collection of random objects from a bin of specifiable dimensions and location

 ## Tasks
 ### 1. Create a custom `TargetPoseGenerator`